ryantd42/NY-Legislative-Git/2023/A8216A-2023/bill.md

   November 6, 2023
   ___________

- Introduced by M. of A. BERGER -- read once and referred to the Committee on Education
+ Introduced  by M. of A. BERGER, SHIMSKY, LUPARDO, MAHER, BEEPHAN -- read once and referred to the Committee on Education -- recommitted to  the Committee  on  Education in accordance with Assembly Rule 3, sec.
+2 -- committee discharged, bill amended, ordered reprinted as  amended  and recommitted to said committee

  AN  ACT  to  amend  the  education  law,  in  relation to establishing a requirement that instruction in financial education be provided to all pupils in grades nine, ten, eleven or twelve

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: